-The Canuts’ workshops were in the old town and the Presqu’île districts, and the Soyeux’ were based in the Quartier des Terreaux.
+The Canuts’ workshops were in the old town and La Presqu’île districts, while the Soyeux’ were based in the Quartier des Terreaux.

 Technical improvements and gifted craftsmen ensured the quality and reputation of Lyon silk-weaving industry throughout the 17th and 18th centuries.

-Secondly, 80 gifted pattern-designers such as Revel, Pillement and Philippe de Lassalle produced some amazing designs.
+Secondly, 80 gifted pattern-designers such as Revel, Pillement and Philippe de Lassalle produced exceptional designs.

 As a result, Lyon was ranked among the best European silk-weaving capitals.